Gil Sharell — Founder

-Cindy Elmore joined APF as office administrator at the Sarasota office in 2017.
-Cindy is a Sarasota native and formerly worked in Georgia for Baker Environmental.
-She has decades of experience in office administration, sales, and customer support.
-She has a degree in Environmental Horticulture from North Georgia Technical College and is a current Florida notary.
+Lauren Buchanan joined APF as office administrator at the Sarasota office in 2019.
+Lauren is a Sarasota native and formerly worked at Crest Engineering of Sarasota and in the hospitality industry, since graduation in 2010.
+She has experience in office administration, billing, bookkeeping, AutoCAD, and customer support.
+Ms. Buchanan is a current Florida notary.

 Kathleen “Kathie” Babcock – Laboratory Manager & Director of Research